KroNicalKODER/Langchain---LangGraph---MultiAgentScraper/README.md

 # Research Assistant with LangGraph

 A powerful research assistant that uses LangGraph for workflow management, Tavily for web scraping, and Ollama for LLM processing.
-The system provides detailed research responses with a transparent thinking process.
+The system provides detailed research responses with a transparent **thinking process**.

 ## Features